-The school will ensure that parent/carers are informed of pupil's attendance along with their annual school report.
+Parent/carers are informed of pupil's attendance along with their annual school report.
 Attendance information is also shared on individual pupils at parent/carer consultation sessions where necessary and on an in-year pupil registration certificate.

 5. Authorised and Unauthorised Absence